npmcdn-to-unpkg-bot/monks.co/jekyll/_posts/2016-08-03-landing-pages.md

     - for b2b, this means: "How will it help my business make more money?"
 3. How do I buy it?

-Here are some landing pages that I think are really good:
+Here are some really good landing pages:

 ### [Central Working](http://centralworking.com/)